How Smart Agriculture Sensors Can Help Feed the WorldPosted on September 4, 2019

-There are a whole host of reasons to adopt smart agriculture technology.
-The ability to collect and analyse vast quantities of data in a fast, meaningful way enables huge leaps in practices with regards to efficiency and yield sizes, allowing farmers to save money and see advanced ROI.
+For one, it allows you to quickly collect and analyse vast amounts of data.
+Furthermore, it enables huge leaps in practices with regards to efficiency and yield sizes.
+Lastly, it enables farmers to save money and improve ROI.

 With data collected from smart sensors and transmitters, it’s possible to predict the outcomes of your efforts before you undertake them, minimising risk and waste.

 It also allows farmers to remotely control irrigation and conserve limited and expensive water supplies.

 In addition to the cost savings and efficiency jumps, there are pressing global reasons for farmers adopting smart agricultural practices.

 By the year 2050, the world’s population is anticipated to be around 9.6 billion.
 This means that by that point; farmers will have to increase their yields by 50% in order to cope with rocketing demand.

 This is only possible through the adoption of smart agriculture.
 However, currently, just a quarter of farmers across Europe utilise some form of smart technology.

 The wide range of sensors and transmitters available to farmers to enhance practices results in the production of vast quantities of data.

 To manage this, you need a central collection and analysis point is necessary.
 Units, such as the Aranet Mini and Aranet PRO, allow the linking of up to 100 sensors.
 Furthermore, the units are compatible with a range of devices.
 For example, this includes mobile phones, tablets and PCs.